webdriverio-community/wdio-edgedriver-service/README.md

 ----

 This service helps you to run Microsoft WebDriver (Edge) seamlessly when running tests with the [WDIO testrunner](http://webdriver.io/guide/testrunner/gettingstarted.html).
 It uses the [Microsoft WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) service that is installed as a Windows Feature on Demand.

 Note - this service does not require a Selenium server, but uses Microsoft WebDriver to communicate with the browser directly.
-Obvisously, it only supports:
+Obviously, it only supports:

 ```js
 capabilities: [{